Jimmy Page: Early life

-At the age of 13, Page appeared on Huw Wheldon's All Your Own talent quest programme in a skiffle quartet, one performance of which aired on BBC1 in 1957.
+At age 13, Page appeared on Huw Wheldon's All Your Own talent quest programme in a skiffle quartet, one performance of which aired on BBC1 in 1957.
 The group played "Mama Don't Want to Skiffle Anymore" and another American-flavoured song, "In Them Ol' Cottonfields Back Home".
 When asked by Wheldon what he wanted to do after schooling, Page said, "I want to do biological research [to find a cure for] cancer, if it isn't discovered by then."

 In an interview with Guitar Player magazine, Page stated that "there was a lot of busking in the early days, but as they say, I had to come to grips with it and it was a good schooling."
-When he was fourteen, and billed as James Page, he played in a group called Malcolm Austin and Whirlwinds, alongside Tony Busson on bass, Stuart Cockett on rhythm and a drummer called Tom, knocking out Chuck Berry and Jerry Lee Lewis numbers.
+When he was fourteen, and billed as James Page, he played in a group called Malcolm Austin and Whirlwinds, alongside Tony Busson on bass, Stuart Cockett on rhythm and a drummer named Tom, playing Chuck Berry and Jerry Lee Lewis numbers.
 This band was short-lived, as Page soon found a drummer for a band he'd previously been playing in with Rod Wyatt, David Williams and Pete Calvert, and came up with a name for them: The Paramounts.
-The Paramounts played gigs in Epsom, once supporting a group who would later become Johnny Kidd & the Pirates.
+The Paramounts played gigs in Epsom, once supporting a group who later beaome Johnny Kidd & the Pirates.

-Although interviewed for a job as a laboratory assistant, he ultimately chose to leave secondary school in West Ewell to pursue music, doing so at the age of fifteen – the earliest age permitted at the time – having gained four GCE O levels and on the back of a major row with the school Deputy Head Miss Nicholson about his musical ambitions, about which she was wholly scathing.
+Although interviewed for a job as a laboratory assistant, he ultimately chose to leave secondary school in West Ewell to pursue music, at age fifteen – the earliest age permitted at the time – having gained four GCE O levels and on the back of a major row with the school Deputy Head, Miss Nicholson, regarding his musical ambitions, about which she was scathing.

 Page had difficulty finding other musicians with whom he could play on a regular basis.
 "It wasn't as though there was an abundance.
-I used to play in many groups ... anyone who could get a gig together, really."
-Following stints backing recitals by Beat poet Royston Ellis at the Mermaid Theatre between 1960 and 1961, and singer Red E. Lewis, who'd seen him playing with the Paramounts at the Contemporary club in Epsom and told his manager Chris Tidmarsh to ask Page to join his backing band, the Redcaps, after the departure of guitarist Bobby Oats, Page was asked by singer Neil Christian to join his band, the Crusaders.
-Christian had seen a fifteen-year-old Page playing in a local hall, and the guitarist toured with Christian for approximately two years and later played on several of his records, including the 1962 single, "The Road to Love."
+I used to play in many groups... anyone who could get a gig together, really."
+Following stints backing recitals by Beat poet Royston Ellis at the Mermaid Theatre between 1960 and 1961, and singer Red E. Lewis' backing band the Redcaps.
+Lewis had seen him play with the Paramounts.
+After the departure of guitarist Bobby Oats, Page was asked by singer Neil Christian to join his band, the Crusaders.
+Christian had seen a fifteen-year-old Page playing in a local hall.
+Page toured with Christian for approximately two years and later played on several of his records, including the 1962 single, "The Road to Love".

-During his stint with Christian, Page fell seriously ill with infectious mononucleosis (i.e. glandular fever) and could not continue touring.
-While recovering, he decided to put his musical career on hold and concentrate on his other love, painting, and enrolled at Sutton Art College in Surrey.
+During his stint with Christian, Page fell seriously ill with glandular fever and stopped touring.
+He put his musical career on hold and concentrate on his other love, painting, and enrolled at Sutton Art College in Surrey.
 As he explained in 1975: